Related Content

 6. Most Swiss rail travellers have Half Fare Cards, so the prices which are initially shown on the SBB website, are what holders of these cards will pay - hence they are 50% of the standard rate.

-7. Tickets for the journeys on the independent railways aren't discounted, so cost the same if booked at the last minute at the station.
+8. Tickets for the journeys on the independent mountain railways aren't typically discounted, so cost the same if booked at the last minute at the station - though journeys by the MGB trains and the RhB trains are an exception.

 • The MGB operates the cross-country route across south-west Switzerland; Zermatt - Visp - Brig - Andermatt - Disentis/Mustér